FAQs for "Adding a New Training Type"

 1. What is a Training Type, and why is it important in the Isolocity system?

-• A Training Type is a category that helps organize and manage different kinds of training programs within the Isolocity system.
-It allows you to classify training based on specific needs, such as compliance, technical skills, or leadership development.
-Properly defining Training Types ensures that programs are categorized accurately, making it easier to manage, track, and report on training activities.
+A: A Training Type is a category used to organize and manage different kinds of training programs within Isolocity.
+It allows classification of training by needs such as compliance, technical skills, or leadership development.
+Properly defining Training Types ensures programs are categorized accurately, making them easier to manage, track, and report.

 2. How do I begin the process of adding a new Training Type?

-• To add a new Training Type, log in to the Isolocity system and navigate to the "Training Programs" section.
-From there, click on "Manage Training Types," and then select "Create Training Type" to open the setup interface.
-Here, you can define and configure the new Training Type according to your organization’s requirements.
+A: Log in to the Isolocity system, navigate to the "Training Programs" section, click on "Manage Training Types," and then select "Create Training Type" to open the setup interface.

 3. What information do I need to provide when creating a new Training Type?